JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 Before I even started the logic I wanted to have a nice gui to play with, so I found this [zig raylib binding](https://github.com/Not-Nik/raylib-zig).

-This was my first interaction with zig's build system/package management.
+This was my first interaction with Zig's build system/package management.
 To add this dependency you can run
 ```shell
   zig fetch --save https://github.com/Not-Nik/raylib-zig/archive/{commit-sha}.tar.gz
 ```